 Tallow most commonly comes from cows, although it can come from other ruminants, or multi-stomached animals, such as sheep or deer.

-Tallow is made by slowly cooking the beef suet (or fat from another animal) on low heat until the fat is melted.
-Once melted, any pieces of meat that were in the fat can be removed, the fat cooled, then stored in an airtight container.
+You can make tallow by slowly cooking the beef suet (or fat from another animal) on low heat until the fat is melted.
+Once the fat is melted, remove any pieces of meat that were in the fat.
+Cool it and store it in an airtight container.

 How to Use Tallow